Para[ismy]normal

 • Investigation Recaps

-Blinks, Beeps, and Boundaries: The Science of REM Pods & MEL
+Blinks, Beeps, and Boundaries: Understanding REM Pods & MEL Meter

 Did you know?
-The MEL Meter and REM Pod devices were created specifically for the ghost-hunting market.
-Both became staples on ghost-hunting shows due to their theatrical visual displays and audible alerts.
+The MEL Meter and REM Pod technology were created specifically for the ghost hunting equipment market.
+Both devices have become staples on ghost hunting shows due to their theatrical visual displays and audible alerts.

 Listen to the podcast episode on false positives here!

 Podcast Tech or Trick?
-When the owas developed by Gary Galka after the tragic loss of his daughter, Melissa (hence “MEL”), as a means to detect environmental changes he believed were associated with her spirit.
-Its blend of temperature and EMF sensors became popular for investigations seeking correlation between anomalies.
+The MEL Meter, developed by Gary Galka after the tragic loss of his daughter, Melissa (hence “MEL”), was designed to detect environmental changes he believed were associated with her spirit.
+This ghost hunting equipment combines temperature and EMF sensors, making it popular for investigations that seek to find correlations between anomalies.

-The REM Pod—short for Radiating EM field Pod—is a newer invention designed specifically for paranormal use.
-Its antenna emits its own electromagnetic field and sounds an alarm when something with a conductive signature enters that field.
+The REM Pod technology—short for Radiating EM field Pod—is a newer invention created specifically for paranormal use.
+Its antenna emits its own electromagnetic field and sounds an alarm when an object with a conductive signature enters that field.

 🔬 The Science